How to order the best fish in Spain

 Dorada: gilt head bream.
 These are farmed commercially, but you can buy the wild fish too.

 The difference between dorada from a fish farm (left, in hand) and wild dorada (the rest of the tray).
-The wild version is smaller, with more defined scales – and a better taste.
+The wild version is smaller, with more clearly defined scales – and a better taste.
 More expensive though!

 • Gallineta*: redfish or ocean perch.
 Also known as cabra on the Costa Blanca.
 Cabra also means goat, so some room for confusion there!

 • Gato*: dogfish or catshark (also known as musola).
 It is a member of the shark family, but we’re not talking Great White here.
 It’s small, around the size of a sardine, and doesn’t have a huge amount of flavour of its own, so is usually served with a sauce.
+One big plus point – as gato/musola is a shark, it doesn’t have any little bones, so it’s ideal for young children who may be a bit picky about such things.

 Jurel – horse mackerel landed in La Vila.
 The fish has a distinctive yellow sheen.